ECMWFCode4Earth/UNSEEN-open/doc/index.rst

 Citation
 -------

-If any code or example data is used, please cite this project.
+When using the code or example data, please cite this project.
 If any questions may arise, please don't hesitate to get in touch t.kelder@lboro.ac.uk.